danyx23/elm-dropzone/README.md

 Provides helpers to make it easy to add a "dropzone" into a webapp and pass the the dropped files onto the [FileReader library](https://github.com/simonh1000/file-reader) to read.

-The library does not have a dependency on FileReader but at the moment using it with FileReader is the primary intended use case.
+The library does not yet have a dependency on FileReader because FileReader has not passed native review yet.
+At the moment using it with FileReader is the primary intended use case.

-A full example of how to use this library is provided in the FileReader library.
-The main points are:
+A full example of how to use this library is provided in the examples folder.
+Please note that you have to clone the filereader library manually into the examples folder.

+There are 3 basic steps to get DropZone working in your application:

 ### Store the DropZone.Model as part of your model